Compute

 1. Repeat 1.a to 1.d to create the other Direct Connect connection.

-2. Simulate a fault on one Direct Connect connection to prevent communications between the service VPC and the on-premises data center over this connection.
+2. Simulate a fault on one Direct Connect connection to disconnect communications between the service VPC and the on-premises data center over this connection.

-To prevent service interruptions, simulate the fault only when no packets are transmitted over the Direct Connect connection.
+To prevent service interruptions, simulate the fault only when no packets are transmitted over this connection.

 3. Repeat 1.e to 1.f to verify the connectivity over the other Direct Connect connection.

-Step 4: Configure Equal-Cost Routes on the Enterprise Router and the On-Premises Network
+Step 4: Configure Equal-Cost Routes on the Enterprise Router and on the On-Premises Network

 1. In the enterprise router route table, check whether load balancing is implemented among the BGP routes learned by the enterprise router through the virtual gateway attachments.